Ocu-Carpine Side Effects

 Generic Name: pilocarpine ophthalmic

-Note: This document contains side effect information about pilocarpine ophthalmic.
-Some of the dosage forms listed on this page may not apply to the brand name Ocu-Carpine.
+Note: This page contains side effects data for the generic drug pilocarpine ophthalmic.
+It is possible that some of the dosage forms included below may not apply to the brand name Ocu-Carpine.

 For the Consumer

 Applies to pilocarpine ophthalmic: ophthalmic device, ophthalmic gel/jelly, ophthalmic solution, ophthalmic suspension

 As well as its needed effects, pilocarpine ophthalmic (the active ingredient contained in Ocu-Carpine) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking pilocarpine ophthalmic, check with your doctor or nurse as soon as possible:Symptoms of too much medicine being absorbed into the body

 - troubled breathing or wheezing

 Some pilocarpine ophthalmic side effects may not need any medical attention.
 As your body gets used to the medicine these side effects may disappear.
 Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common

 - Blurred vision or change in near or far vision